-Please keep in mind that if you tell your camper that you will come and get them if they are unhappy you will be discouraging them from trying to deal with their feelings of missing home.
-Instead, tell them how much you are looking forward to hearing all about their adventures, their new firends they will make, and all of the amazing activities.
+Please do not tell your camper that you will come and get them if they are unhappy as you will be discouraging them from trying to deal with their feelings of missing home.
+Instead, tell them how much you are looking forward to hearing all about their adventures, the new friends they will make, and all of the amazing activities.

-If you feel like you or your camper would benefit from more support leading up to camp, please contact our Assistant Director, Cassandra, by email (cass@onondagacamp.com) or by calling our office (416.482.0782).
+If you feel like you or your camper would benefit from more support leading up to camp, please contact our Assistant Director, Gen, by email (gen@onondagacamp. com) or by calling our office (416.482.0782).